4+2.5 Early Assurance Pathway: Master of Science in Physician Assistant Studies

 While at Shenandoah a student must:

-- By the conclusion of the second semester of the freshman year, achieve and then maintain a minimum cumulative GPA of 3.5
+- By the conclusion of the second semester of their first year, achieve and then maintain a minimum cumulative GPA of 3.5

 - Follow specific guidelines outlined in the 4+2.5 Early Assurance Master of Science in Physician Assistant Studies contract